mtr013/log-analysis/README.md

-# Log Analysis | Synthetic Log Generator
+# Synthetic Log Generator & Analysis

-This small project generates synthetic host logs in JSON Lines format to help test analysis tools and notebooks.
+This project generates synthetic host/system logs in JSON Lines format to help test analysis workflows and notebooks.
+The data is fully simulated, avoiding any real user or host information, while mimicking realistic patterns.

-The original analysis used a private dataset and is excluded from this repository for privacy reasons.
-The synthetic logs here are generated to resemble statistical properties of the original data while avoiding any real user or host identifiers.
+> **Note:** The original analysis used a private dataset and is excluded from this repository.
+The synthetic logs are generated to resemble statistical properties of the original data without exposing any real user or host identifiers.

+## Key Features

+- Generates events across multiple hosts and users
+- Includes anomalous traffic spikes or dips
+- Flags suspicious behaviours via high activity, multiple IPs, or unusual process activity
+- Simulates process chains using PID–PPID relationships
+- Fully compatible with log analysis pipelines and anomaly detection experiments

+## Log Format

-The generator writes a JSON Lines file where each line is a JSON object with the following fields:
+Each line in the JSON Lines file represents a single event with the following fields:

-- `host`: hostname where the event occurred
+- `host` – hostname where the event occurred
-- `uid`: numeric user id
+- `uid` – numeric user ID
-- `username`: account name
+- `username` – account name
-- `ip`: source IP address
+- `ip` – source IP address
-- `timestamp`: ISO8601 timestamp (UTC)
+- `timestamp` – ISO8601 timestamp (UTC)
-- `pid`, `ppid`: process id and parent process id (may be null)
+- `pid`, `ppid` – process ID and parent process ID (may be null)
-- `process_name`: name of the process
+- `process_name` – name of the process

-Files
+## Files Included

-- `generate_logs.py`: generator script
+- `generate_logs.py` – Python script to generate logs
-- `synthetic_logs.json`: sample output produced by the generator
+- `synthetic_logs.json` – Sample output produced by the generator
-- `log_analysis.ipynb`: notebook showing common analyses (events/day, top IPs, suspicious users, process chains)
+- `log_analysis.ipynb` – Notebook demonstrating common analyses:
+  - Events per day
+  - Top IPs
+  - Suspicious users
+  - Process chains